g1st/do-next/README.md

 npm start
 ```

 > Note that app use external authentication server for admin's logins.
 You would need to run [this](https://github.com/g1st/express-server-jwt) server or use your own in order to login as admin.
-Server address for development is `http://localhost:3030` and can be changed in `config.js`.
+Server address for development is `http://localhost:3030` and can be changed in `.env`.

 ## Built With